ikasanEIP/IkasanStudio/src/main/java/org/ikasan/studio/io/readme.md

 * Meta data for each component supported

 For each component or meta component or user defined aggregate components, the pck will provide
-* The icons for the pallete and canvas
+* The icons for the palette and canvas
 * Metadata describing the component
 * Metadata (e.g. type, help, default value, optionality, name) for each property that the component supports